Brazil: Private Equity

 - two or more companies establish a joint venture, a consortium or other type of association.

-The Antitrust Law established only revenue criteria as submission thresholds, according to which a transaction is reportable when at least one of the groups involved reaches the 750 million reais threshold and at least one of the other groups involved reaches the 75 million reais threshold.4 Both thresholds refer to gross revenues in Brazil of the economic groups in the fiscal year immediately prior the transaction.
+The Antitrust Law established only revenue criteria as submission thresholds, according to which a transaction is reportable when at least one of the groups involved reaches the 750 million reais threshold and at least one of the other groups involved reaches the 75 million reais threshold.4 Both thresholds refer to gross revenues in Brazil of the economic groups in the fiscal year immediately prior to the transaction.

-One should note that in case a private equity firm performs a corporate transaction that generates effects in Brazil and that fits itself under one of the merger filing’s hypothesis described above, CADE’s approval would be required, provided that the turnover thresholds are met.
+One should note that in case a private equity firm performs a corporate transaction that has effects in Brazil and that fits under one of the merger filing’s hypothesis described above, CADE’s approval would be required, provided that the turnover thresholds are met.
 This means that the Antitrust Law applies for private equity firms, and the tricky question is to define their economic groups and respective annual turnover, as further detailed below.

 Private equity funds under CADE’s new antitrust regime

 The merger review process of transactions involving investment funds is not a new subject to CADE and raises important challenges.
 Indeed, the focus of the antitrust authority is to identify who is taking the commercial decisions of the different funds and at what degree relevant information of the invested companies are shared.